2021-DEV1-003/TicTacToe/README.md

 3. Make sure [Git](https://git-scm.com) is installed.

+4. Make sure JDK 8 or higher is installed.

+5. Make sure Maven 3.6.3 or higher is installed.

 ## Port Configuration

 The application is running on port 8080.
 It is configured in the file '/tic-tac-toe/src/main/resources/application.properties' and can be changed here before clone.